Troubles du sommeil ou insomnie: Causes et traitements

 In adults, the main causes are stress, anxiety and depression.

-Waking up feeling like you didn't sleep well is quite common in people who experience:
+Waking up feeling like you didn't sleep well is quite common among people who experience:

 • difficulty falling asleep;